gofynd/fdk-client-java/documentation/partner/THEME.md

-This endpoint allows you to delete a theme by providing the organization and theme IDs.
+Remove a theme from partner server organizations.

 *Returned Response:*